Araucaria: Distribution and paleoecology

 Members of Araucaria are found in Argentina, Brazil, New Caledonia, Norfolk Island, Australia, New Guinea, Chile and Papua (Indonesia).
 Many if not all current populations are relicts, and of restricted distribution.
 They are found in forest and maquis shrubland, with an affinity for exposed sites.
 The earliest records of the genus date to the Middle Jurassic, represented by Araucaria mirabilis of Argentina, and Araucaria sphaerocarpa from England.
 Fossil records show that the genus also formerly occurred in the northern hemisphere until the end of the Cretaceous period.
 A possible species of Araucaria may have existed in New Zealand as recently as 350,000 years ago.
-However, it is also possible that this fossil actually represents a specimen of Agathis.

-By far the greatest diversity exists in New Caledonia, likely due to a relatively recent adaptive radiation, as all New Caledonian species are more closely related to each other than they are to other Araucaria.
+However, it is also possible that this fossil actually represents a specimen of Agathis.By far the greatest diversity exists in New Caledonia, likely due to a relatively recent adaptive radiation, as all New Caledonian species are more closely related to each other than they are to other Araucaria.
 Much of New Caledonia is composed of ultramafic rock with serpentine soils, with low levels of nutrients, but high levels of metals such as nickel.
 Consequently, its endemic Araucaria species are adapted to these conditions, and many species have been severely affected by nickel mining in New Caledonia and are now considered threatened or endangered, due to their habitat lying in prime areas for nickel mining activities.

 Some evidence suggests that the long necks of sauropod dinosaurs may have evolved specifically to browse the foliage of tall trees, including those of Araucaria.
 An analysis of modern Araucaria leaves found that they have a high energy content but are slow fermenting, making their ancestors a likely attractive target.
+However, a diet consisting solely of Araucaria may not have provided dinosaurs with sufficient protein and was therefore unlikely.